Louisville Dog Bite Lawyers Who Fight For You

-If you’ve been bitten by a dog or are involved in a dog bite lawsuit in Kentucky, you may have some questions.
-The Louisville dog bite lawyers at The Schafer Law Office will answer your questions!
+If you’ve been bitten by a dog or are involved in a dog bite claim in Kentucky, you may have some questions.
+The dog bite injury lawyers at The Schafer Law Office will answer your questions!

 What To Do After Your Dog Bite Or Animal Attack Accident in Kentucky